Why Businesses Need It

 Personal auto insurance is primary, but it does not protect an owner if their business is sued.
 When an employee causes an accident, the injured person shall more than likely look to the company to pay damages.
 Reflecting on the large number of MVA law suits, most business contracts now specify commercial auto liability limits as a part of their requirements.

 Unless company employees use public transportation for all business needs, hired and non-owned insurance is a necessary part of any commercial insurance program.
 Ordinarily this coverage only provides liability protection for rental situations and errands, but sometimes physical damage insurance is available.
 A company does not have to own any vehicles to obtain hired and non-owned coverage, and it could simply be added to the general liability policy.
-Contact us about adding to your commercial coverage.
+Call us at 800-922-8381 about adding it to your commercial coverage.